 After obtaining the knowledge, the yogi should renounce all the knowledge along with the quest for knowledge, as the torchbearer renounces the torch subsequent upon finding the treasure or target.
 The flower is finite whereas its fragrance is infinite.
 The tree has a finite number of branches whereas we cannot determine the number of branches a shadow of the tree has.
 This finite and infinite nature prevails everywhere.
 The seeker is finite whereas the sought cannot be determined.
 Jiva can be determined whereas Brahman cannot be determined.
 The first Matra (‘A’), the second Matra (‘U’), and the third Matra (‘M’) are finite whereas the Ardha Matra is infinite.
 The finite Atman has five different abodes in the body.
 In the heart, Atman is Brahman, the deity.
 In the throat, Atman is Vishnu.
 Rudra is in Palate.
 Maheswara is on the forehead.
 Sada-Siva is at the tip of the nose.
 Twelve Angluas (inches) from the tip of the nose, is the seat of the innermost Atman.
 At the end of that place is the seat of Paramatman.

 The secret doctrine

 Let the mind be fixed on one thing whereas the eyes are directed elsewhere.
 (This doctrine is only hinted at here, not explained, by the Upanishad).
 This is the secret doctrine that should be passed on only to the deserving pupil who worships his Guru as God incarnate.
 There is no other yoga equal to this.
-If this knowledge is passed to the undeserved, the person who does so will go to hell and he could not succeed in any of his endeavors thereafter.
+If this knowledge is passed to the underserved, the person who does so will go to hell and he could not succeed in any of his endeavors thereafter.

-He who knows this doctrine, irrespective of the stage or type of life he leads (Bachelor, family man, a renouncer of the world or old-ager) and the place he is in, is blessed with never-ending happiness even at the verge of entering into a new body.
+He who knows this doctrine, irrespective of the stage or type of life he leads (Bachelor, family man, a renouncer of the world, or old-ager) and the place he is in, attains the blessings of never-ending happiness even on the verge of entering into a new body.
 He is not touched by the karma of good or bad actions whether it is begotten by performing Asvamedha Yajna (a religious ceremony performed to achieve high results by horse)or by Brahma Hathya (killing of a Brahmin).